giovanniboscu/continuous-section-field/docs/model/architecture.md

 This station-based approach is appropriate for many applications.
 However, it becomes increasingly cumbersome when geometry, topology, or mechanical participation vary continuously along the member axis.
 A change in the underlying model may require rebuilding several independent section descriptions and repeating the associated analysis chain.

-Continuous Section Field (CSF) addresses this modelling problem by introducing a unified representation defined along (z).
+Continuous Section Field (CSF) addresses this modelling problem by introducing a representation defined along (z).
 Rather than treating the member as a collection of unrelated section models, CSF defines corresponding polygonal regions and participation fields whose local state can be evaluated at any admissible longitudinal position.

 The two reference configurations, `S0` and `S1`, provide the boundary data for this construction.
 Corresponding vertices and polygons define the geometric variation, while independent axial/bending and shear/torsion participation fields define how each region contributes mechanically along the member axis.